Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Aaron Judge At The Plate

-- In 39.2% of his games this season, Judge has had at least one RBI.
-He's picked up more than one in 19% and driven in three or more of his team's runs in six contests.
+- Judge has had an RBI in 33 games this season (39.8%), including 15 multi-RBI outings (18.1%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.